A Methodological Analysis of Empirical Studies in Quantum Software Testing: Preliminaries

 \section{Preliminaries}

 This section introduces the quantum computing and quantum information background needed to follow the rest of the paper, focusing on key mathematical and physical concepts relevant to empirical studies in quantum software testing.
+Besides, we summarize several key concepts involved in software testing.